jopelatrinimbus/deeplens-lawenforcement-meetup/README.md

 # deeplens-lawenforcement-meetup
-Law enforcement application that integrate AWS Deeplens and AWS Rekognition
+Application that demonstrate integration of AWS Deeplens and AWS Rekognition in a law enforcement scenario

+## Introduction

+## Deployment

+## Author
+Jonathan Pelletier (jonathan.pelletier1@gmail.com)